When people are involved in an accident, seconds matter.

 “I said to myself, I’ve really got nothing to lose,” said Gebel.

-Station 4 now only has a few thousand dollars left to raise and thanks to the Monsanto Fund support, raising the remaining funds will be a lot easier.
+Station 4 now only has a few thousand dollars left to raise and thanks to the Bayer Fund support, raising the remaining funds will be a lot easier.
 Gebel encourages other farmers to nominate causes close to their hearts.

 “Just nominate somebody,” said Gebel.
 “It benefits the whole community and you never know – you might get picked.”